evosec/fotilo/README.md

 Intent intent = new Intent("de.evosec.fotilo");
 ```

-### Configure min. resolution
+### Configure resolution

-Put your min. resolution in the intent, for example:
+Put your resolution in the intent. fotilo will automatically select the correct native resolution that has the same aspect ratio.
+If the camera does not natively support your resolution the next highest available with the same aspect ratio will be selected.

 ```java
 intent.putExtra("width", 1920);